alexeadem/qbo-conformance/README.md

 # Run conformance test

-> Conformance test are run with `conformance`. `conformance` is a typing bot that will type the commands for you.
-Alternatevely you can type the command yourself in the shell.
+> Conformance tests are run with `conformance`.
+It uses a typing bot that will type the commands for you.
+Alternatively you can type the command yourself in the shell

 `conformance` will perform the following tasks: